eliemichel/LearnWebGPU/next/getting-started/adapter-and-device/the-adapter.md

 /**
  * Utility function to get a WebGPU adapter, so that
  *     WGPUAdapter adapter = requestAdapterSync(options);
- * is roughly equivalent to
+ * is roughly equivalent to the JavaScript
  *     const adapter = await navigator.gpu.requestAdapter(options);
  */
 WGPUAdapter requestAdapterSync(WGPUInstance instance, WGPURequestAdapterOptions const * options) {